 Due to the country’s marine limestone foundation and general low terrain elevation, extensive and beautiful marine wetlands are found throughout the islands.
 Many waterways are directly connected to the ocean and are tidal.
 These sheltered channels serve as a nursery for a plethora of wildlife, including lemon sharks, conch, turtles and birdlife.
 The best way to see wildlife is in their own environment.

 There are several ways to enjoy our beautiful eco-systems.
 Silent and low-impact, kayaks and stand up paddle boards are the best ways to travel through the narrow inlets and creeks.
+Choose from guided tours, or simply rent equipment and explore on your own.

 Our terrestrial natural reserves are great locations for birdwatching.
 There are several expansive nature reserves and national parks throughout the Turks and Caicos, teeming with egrets, herons, flamingos, pelicans and ospreys.
 There are almost 200,000 acres of protected area in the country, encompassing an incredible diversity of terrains.